 There are plenty of beautiful ways to display wooden slices or logs in empty fireplaces, but what about painting the wood in your fireplace?
 If you have a certain colour scheme in your home, then getting creative and painting your wood is such a great idea!
 You can DIY it or hire painters to help with achieving this look.

-Light up your interiors with these 25 empty fireplace ideas, whether it's getting assorted pillar candles or putting in stacked firewood.
-If you plan to give the surrounding interiors more life, there's no shortage of ideas and creativity you can try!
-Plus, you have Taskers willing to lend their expertise to your projects - from fireplace installation to hanging shelves.
+With these 25 empty fireplace design ideas, you can light up your interiors and give your space that added flare.
+If you want to complement the decor with the rest of your home, there's no shortage of ideas and creativity you can try!
+Plus, you have Taskers willing to lend their expertise for your projects - from fireplace installation to hanging shelves.
 Start planning your project today!

 Find fireplace installers, fastFind a fireplace installer